 Like any change to your dog’s diet, it’s important to introduce tropical fruit gradually and monitor your dog’s digestion or overall wellbeing.
 Here are some tips for adding exotic fruits to your dog’s menu:

 Exotic fruit is packed with healthy nutrients but is also high in natural sugars.
 That means indulging your dog with too much could lead to digestive issues and weight gain.
 Keep those portions small.
+Get to know everything about dog weight management and why it is important.

 2. Not all at once